The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 For many people, the monthly rent payment is their biggest expense.
-In fact, according to recent data from the Pew Research Center and the U.S. Census Bureau, 46 percent of American renters spend at least 30 percent of their income on rent — and 23 percent of renters put at least 50 percent of their income towards their rent payment.
+In fact, according to March 2022 data from the Pew Research Center and the U.S. Census Bureau, 46 percent of American renters spend at least 30 percent of their income on rent — and 23 percent of renters put at least 50 percent of their income towards their rent payment.

 That’s a lot of money, which means you might be asking yourself whether it’s possible to pay your rent with a credit card.

 Whether you’re hoping to earn credit card rewards on your rent payment or whether you’re looking to credit as a way to temporarily cover a payment you can’t make in cash, there are several reasons to consider paying rent with credit.
 There’s also at least one good reason to continue paying your rent the old-fashioned way.

 What are the pros and cons of putting your rent on credit?
 We talked to two people who pay their rent with a credit card.
 Here’s what you need to know.

 Paying rent with credit can help you earn rewards

 “I like to pay my rent via credit card,” says Matthew Meier, founder of Las Vegas tour company MaxTour.
 “Paying rent with credit helps me meet the required spending minimums to get sign-up bonuses.”